Esri/esri-leaflet/site/source/pages/api-reference/tasks/find.md

 # {{page.data.title}}

-`L.esri.Tasks.Find` is an abstraction for the query API that exists on Map Services.
-It provides a chainable API for building request parameters and executing queries.
+`L.esri.Tasks.Find` is an abstraction for the find API that exists on Map Services.
+It provides a chainable API for building request parameters and executing find tasks.

 ### Constructor